-The problem is many people in politics have a poor understanding of what drives human history.
+The problem in politics is many people have a poor understanding of what drives human history.
 They have a view based upon idealism rather than science.
 In philosophical terms, idealism rather than materialism.
 They think that it is purely a battle of ideas without understanding the material basis for these ideas.

 The material conditions set what is possible & what ideas take hold.
-This is why have the rise of Corbyn.
-He offers hope that Labour will break from putting corporate interests first, as Blairism did.

 Capitalism is breaking down.
 It has to print money & give it to the bankers to stay afloat.
 This cannot go on forever.
-When the next crash comes, we don’t need a Labour government trying to save it as Brown did when he bailed out the rich & the rest of us got austerity.
+When the next crash comes, we don’t need a Labour government trying to save it as Gordon Brown did when he bailed out the rich & the rest of us got austerity.
 We need a new society whereby we all democratically run the economy to meet our needs, not the profit of a few.
-A society classless called socialism.
+A classless society called socialism.